adiwg/mdEditor-doc/publish/how-to-publish.md

 _You **do not have** items on ScienceBase yet, and your desired parent-child relationship is to have each product as a direct child of a project item on ScienceBase:_

 * Your records will all display under the ScienceBase header in the publishing outline.
-  * These items will be published as a direct child item under the SB item identified in your settings under “Default Parent Identifier.”
+  * These items will be published as a direct child item under the ScienceBase item identified in your settings under “Default Parent Identifier.”
 * You can **drag and drop **records in the publishing outline to establish parent-child relationships for ScienceBase.
 * You can **nest **items in as many levels as you desire \(the most common is a product nested under a project\).
 * To move a record back to the root level, drag and drop it on the top line that says “ScienceBase Default”.